Sen. Sanders unveiled a new 'Medicare For All' bill. Allies wonder how he'll get it passed.

 "We're fighting for big, structural change — but we won't get anything done unless we face this head on," Warren tweeted.

-That was a contrast to Sanders, who has taken a bold approach to policy, but a more measured one when it comes to legislative procedure.
+That was a contrast to Sanders, who to that point had taken a bold approach to policy, but a more measured one when it came to legislative procedure.

 Sanders has suggested he favors "filibuster reform" but sounded skeptical in an interview with Huffpost over the weekend about proposals to abolish it.
 He noted that President Donald Trump favored eliminating the filibuster, which should make Democrats "a little bit nervous," and that "you have to protect minority rights” in the Senate.